 In Indonesia, we process our wastewater through Wastewater Treatment Plants (WWTP).
-Some of the treated water is stored in a reservoir and used for watering trees in To manage the water scarcity in India, we constructed the production area, and some are discharged into domestic waterways.
+Some of the treated water is stored in a reservoir and used for watering trees in the production area, and some are discharged into domestic waterways.
 To fulfill the permissible threshold, we measure and monitor the quality of our wastewater periodically.
 In 2018, we developed WWTP not only for industrial but also for domestic water, especially in the supporting business unit area.
 In other countries such as Myanmar, we build additional fish ponds as part of our WWTP.
-After the wastewater been treated in WWTP, it goes through the fish ponds as the fish will be the indicator whether it is safe or still polluted.
+After the wastewater is treated in WWTP, it goes through the fish ponds as the fish will be the indicator whether it is safe or still polluted.
 Fishes are widely known to be useful indicators of environmental water quality because of their sensitivity to pollution.
-In India, we report our water consumption and WWTP results
+In India, we report our water consumption and WWTP results annually, and those are verified by third parties.